 Some individuals worry that they will gag or vomit when eating certain foods.
-They may limit their diet to soft foods or foods they have prepared.
-This fear may come from worry about foods not being cooked properly, being too spicy or other foods that may upset your stomach.
-Some people with this type of fear refuse to eat in public or even when other people are present.
+This fear may come from worry about foods not being cooked properly, being too spicy or foods that may upset your stomach.
+Some people with this type of fear refuse to eat in public or when other people are present.
 This fear can sometimes lead to the inability to swallow or the feeling of having a lump in your throat.

 Recent research has shown that desensitization or exposure therapy is helpful in treating food phobia.
-A study at Tulane University used a two part process to treat individuals with food phobias, using a cognitive behavior approach to change thought processes and a psychodynamic approach for discovering an pinpointing the exact cause of the fear.
-Their treatment used desensitization to help sufferers relax by first having the food which caused a reaction placed in front of the participants and discussing their fear.
+A study at Tulane University placed certain foods in front of the participants and discussed their fear.
 After that, participants worked with a dietician to try the foods in private, then at home and finally in public.
-Follow up one year after the study showed that participants were eating a more balanced diet.
+Follow-up one year after the study showed that participants were eating a more balanced diet.